 Ten Worst: Metro foreigners (update)

 Since we first looked at the ten worst foreigners in Metro history, an update has to be made.
-For descriptions of the initial top ten, see the original article, parts one and two.
+For descriptions of the initial top ten, see the original article, parts one and two, and update from 2006.

 5) Peter Canero, Scotland, 2006

 1) Marcelo Vega, Chile, 1998